-Tradition, nostalgia, and time spent with family, are all images that get conjured up when thinking about finding your family Christmas tree.
-Especially if you plan on bringing one home with you from the White Mountains of New Hampshire.
+Tradition, nostalgia, and time spent with family are all images that get conjured up when thinking about finding your family Christmas tree, especially if you plan on bringing one home with you from the White Mountains of New Hampshire.
 There is something magical about heading out into a snow-covered field or out it into the woods and selecting that perfect tree.
-Here’s what you need to know when you’re looking to create, or continue, that fun, holiday tradition.

-Windy Ridge will be open weekends starting November 26 through December 19 for this fun, family tradition.
-Enjoy a wagon ride to the Christmas Tree Plantation where you can choose and cut your special tree.
-Browse the gift shop which features handmade wreaths, seasonal Yankee Candles, jams, jellies, crafts, and NH gifts.
+Windy Ridge Orchard in North Haverhill, NH will be open weekends starting 11/24 through 12/17 for the classic cut-your-own Christmas tree experience.
+Enjoy a wagon ride to the Christmas Tree Plantation where you can choose and cut the finest of firs.
+Then, browse the gift shop which features handmade wreaths, seasonal Yankee Candles, jams, jellies, crafts, and NH gifts.
 Warm up with complimentary drinks and doughnuts.
 They also have plenty of pre-cut trees to choose from too!

-Fadden's General Store has been producing and selling their award-winning maple syrup from their Main Street general store since 1896.
-While you're stopping in for some of their delicious maple products, consider purchasing one of their New Hampshire grown Christmas trees.
-They will be selling them in-season, 7-days a week and you will be sure to find a beautiful tree to bring home for the holidays.
-(Locally made wreaths will also be available for purchase while they last).
+Fadden's General Store (North Woodstock, NH) has been producing and selling their award-winning maple syrup from their Main Street general store since 1896.
+While you're stopping in for some of their delicious maple products, consider purchasing one of their New Hampshire-grown Christmas trees.
+Fadden's will be selling pre-cut trees in-season, seven days a week, and they are located just minutes of I-93 (making them an easy stop during your travels in the White Mountains).
+Locally made wreaths will also be available for purchase while they last.